nosana-ci/pipeline-templates/templates/Yi-Coder-9B/README.md

-# Yi-Coder-9B
+# Description
-Yi-Coder-9B instruction-tuned model served via vLLM with an OpenAI-compatible API endpoint.
-Delivers state-of-the-art coding performance with fewer than 10 billion parameters
+This template provides an OpenAI-compatible API server for the Yi-Coder-9B model, optimized for performance using vLLM.

 ## Key Features
 - High-performance inference with vLLM
 - OpenAI-compatible API
-- 9B parameter model with 128k context length
 - Supports 52 major programming languages
 - Instruction-tuned for better responses
 - Optimized for GPU acceleration

+## Model Details

+- **Name**: Yi-Coder-9B
+- **Base Model**: 01-ai/Yi-Coder-9B
+- **Size**: 9 billion parameters
+- **Context Length**: 128,000 tokens

 ## Configuration
 - Port: 9000
 - GPU: Required (20GB VRAM)
-- Model: 01-ai/Yi-Coder-9B
-- Context Length: 128,000 tokens
 - Hugging Face token: Required

 ## Usage
-You can interact with the model using the OpenAI API format:
+The API follows the OpenAI API format and can be accessed via HTTP requests to port 9000.
+The model is served with the name "Yi-Coder-9B":

 ```python
 import openai